cloudaipro/SudokuMaster/Super_Mode_Feature_PRD.md

 ### Feature 1: Super Mode Activation

 **Priority**: High
-**User Story**: As a player, when I hold any of the three X markers for 10 seconds, I want to unlock Super Mode so I can play without life limitations.
+**User Story**: As a player, when I hold any of the three X markers for 5 seconds, I want to unlock Super Mode so I can play without life limitations.

 **Acceptance Criteria**:
-- Detect long press (10 seconds) on any of the three X markers in the Lives UI
+- Detect long press (5 seconds) on any of the three X markers in the Lives UI
 - Activation works on all three X elements regardless of their current state (visible/hidden)
-- Visual feedback during hold gesture (progress indicator, scaling, or color change)
 - Mode persists for the current game session only
 - Cannot be accidentally triggered by normal taps